Social Scientist,

-A social psychologist by training, Cydney Hurston Dupree studies social inequality and the stereotypes that maintain it.
-Her primary research reveals how stereotypes “leak” into everyday language—and how this phenomenon can maintain inequality in organizations and broader society.
+A social psychologist by training, Cydney Hurston Dupree studies inequality and the stereotypes that maintain it.
+Her research reveals how stereotypes shape communication, determining who gets along and who gets ahead.

-Dupree earned her B.A. in Psychology from Brown University and her Ph.D. in Psychology and Social Policy from Princeton University.
-She spent five years on the faculty at Yale University before joining University College London, where she is currently an Associate Professor of Organizational Behavior.
+She earned her Ph.D. in Psychology and Social Policy from Princeton University.
+After five years on the faculty at Yale University, she moved to University College London, where she is a tenured professor of organizations and innovation.

-Dupree has received numerous awards in recognition of her work.
-She was recently named a “Rising Star” by the American Psychological Society and awarded the Society for Personality and Social Psychology’s SAGE Early Career Trajectory Award.
+Dr. Dupree has received numerous awards in recognition of her work.
+She was named a “Rising Star” by the American Psychological Society and awarded an Early Career Award by the Society for Personality and Social Psychology.
+She serves on the editorial boards of Journal of Personality and Social Psychology, Journal of Experimental Social Psychology, and Personality and Social Psychology Bulletin.

 Research

-Dupree’s primary research uses advances in natural language processing to show how stereotypes are transmitted via language, revealing how communication can play an essential role as source of and solution to group-based divides.
+Dr. Dupree uses advances in natural language processing to show how stereotypes shape our language—online, at work, and in social settings.
+This work reveals how communication plays an essential role as source of and solution to social divides.

 Publications

-Her work has appeared in leading multi-disciplinary and psychology journals, including Proceedings of the National Academy of SciencesNature Human BehaviorJournal of Personality and Social Psychology, Perspectives on Psychological Science, and Administrative Science Quarterly.
+Dr. Dupree’s work has appeared in top-tier journals, including Proceedings of the National Academy of SciencesNature Human BehaviorJournal of Personality and Social Psychology, and Administrative Science Quarterly.

 Media Coverage

-Dupree’s research and writing has appeared in several media outlets, including the Washington Post, Los Angeles Times, USA Today, Time Magazine and NPR.
+Dr. Dupree’s research and writing has appeared in several media outlets, including the Washington Post, Los Angeles Times, USA Today, Time Magazine, and NPR.

 Los Angeles Times